Many websites have a lot of content and blog posts.

 An article like this has already gained trust since it is ranked close to the top.
 But if it is an older article, it could potentially be improved – especially if it is an article you wrote a long time ago, and you have gained more experience since.

 By finding relevant posts like this and updating them, you can really give them a boost (see example in the case study below).

 Once you have found the content you want to update, it matters how you update it.
 If you change certain things, it could potentially hurt your rankings instead of improving them.

 So here are the most important aspects you need to be aware of:

-If you really need to change the URL, it can be done, but you need to make sure, you know how to do a redirect to the new URL – if you have a WordPress website, you can use a plugin for this, or on any website you can look into doing through what is called the htaccess file.
+Sometimes it might be necessary to change the URL, and if you really need to change it, it can be done, but you need to make sure, you know how to do a redirect to the new URL – if you have a WordPress website, you can use a plugin for this, or on any website, you can look into doing through what is called the htaccess file.